Listed buildings in Newby Wiske

 Newby Wiske is a civil parish in the county of North Yorkshire, England.
-It contains twelve listed buildings that are recorded in the National Heritage List for England.
+It contains 13 listed buildings that are recorded in the National Heritage List for England.
 All the listed buildings are designated at Grade II, the lowest of the three grades, which is applied to "buildings of national importance and special interest".
 The parish contains the village of Newby Wiske and the surrounding countryside.
-Most of the listed buildings are houses, farmhouses and cottages, and the others are a chapel and a village pump.
+Most of the listed buildings are houses, farmhouses and cottages, and the others are a chapel, a bridge and a village pump.